rhighs/bioinformatics-msc/docs/lectures/organic-chemistry/study-schedule.md

   - **Break (5 min)**
   - **Pomodoro 4 (25 min)**: Final recall and summary.
     - **Recall Exercise**: Summarize, without looking, the key differences between SN1 and SN2 reactions, including sterics and pKa considerations.

+### About past exams, what to focus on

+1. **Lewis Structures and Functional Groups**
+   - Practice drawing Lewis structures and identifying functional groups.
+Be prepared to analyze compounds by structure and recognize functional groups directly

+2. **Curved Arrow Notation and Resonance**
+   - You’ll likely need to show electron movement using curved arrows, particularly in resonance structures and acid-base reactions.
+Make sure you're clear on resonance theory and how electron pairs shift between structures

+3. **Bond Angles and Hybridization**
+   - Expect questions requiring predictions of bond angles and identification of orbital types (e.g., sp, sp2, sp3).
+This includes applying hybridization theory to understand geometry

+4. **Acidity and Basicity Trends**
+   - Be prepared to rank compounds by acidity or basicity, considering factors like electronegativity, resonance, and hybridization effects.
+Practice with conjugate bases and understanding equilibrium direction in acid-base reactions

+5. **Stereochemistry**
+   - Review stereoisomerism (enantiomers, diastereomers) and R/S configuration assignments.
+You may be asked to locate stereogenic centers, determine chirality, and assign configurations based on priority rules

+6. **Nomenclature**
+   - Brush up on IUPAC naming, particularly for alkanes, alkyl halides, and substituted cyclohexanes.
+Make sure you can convert between condensed, skeletal, and complete structural formulas

+7. **Newman Projections and Conformations**
+   - You’ll likely encounter questions on Newman projections and conformations (e.g., staggered, eclipsed) for alkanes, including assigning names and assessing stability

+8. **SN1 and SN2 Mechanisms**
+   - Focus on SN1 and SN2 reactions, including identifying nucleophiles, leaving groups, and product stereochemistry.
+Be able to describe reaction conditions, relative stability, and rate-determining factors